neondatabase/website/content/docs/guides/read-replica-prisma.md

     </Admonition>

     When your app runs, all read operations are sent to the read replica.
-If you specify multiple read replica URLs, a read replica is selected randomly.
+If you specify multiple read replicas, a read replica is selected randomly.

     On the other hand, all write and `$transaction` queries are forwarded to the primary compute endpoint.